powercasgamer/TimeTriggeredPerms/README.md

-# imagery
+# TimeTriggeredPerms

-A WIP ShareX file server.

-Overcomplicating?
-Never heard of her.
+A plugin that will execute commands when a configured permission expires